israelprofeasy/DotNetTask/README.md

 # Program Design and Flow

-Program design is a .net web application.
+Program design is a .net 8 web API application.

 DTOs (Data transfer object) where created to interface with client application, which will then be mapped to the models created to fit into the database structure